Who this course is for:

 Cathleen Johnson earned her Ph.D in Economics from Virginia Tech in 2000, worked for Kollmorgan (on the prototype for what is now known as the Segway), did a post-doctoral fellowship with Nobel Laureate Vernon Smith in 2001, and contracted with the Canadian government through the non-profit Social Research Demonstration Corporation to do multi-million dollar experimental and field studies on attitudes toward risk.
 She also directed the experimental economics laboratory at CIRANO, a consortium of universities in Montreal.
 She worked as academic director for BASIS charter school system.
 At the University of Arizona, she has been Director of the Office for Economic Education.
 In the Economics Department, she taught Law & Economics, Microeconomics, Managerial Economics, Experimental Economics, and Basic Principles.
 She now teaches Experimental Economics in the Philosophy, Politics, Economics, and Law program, directs the Philosophy, Politics, and Economics Network, and serves on the Board of Directors of the Arizona Council for Economic Education.

 Robert Lusch (1949-2017) served as Dean of the College of Business at Oklahoma and then Texas Christian, before coming to Arizona as Head of Marketing and Director of the McGuire Center for Entrepreneurship.
+For three years running, he made the Thomson Reuters Highly Cited Researchers list (for being among the top 1% of scholars in his field by number of citations).
 He earned awards from the National Association of Accountants for contributions to accounting literature.
 The Academy of Marketing Science awarded him in 1997 its Distinguished Marketing Educator Award, and the American Marketing Association has twice (1997 and 2005) presented him the Harold Maynard Award for contributions to marketing theory.
 He received the AMA Louis Stern Award for contributions to the Marketing Channels' literature (2002).
 The Marketing Management Association honored him with the Creative Career Contributions in Marketing award (2006).
 In 2009 the AMA awarded him its IOSIG Lifetime Achievement Award, and in 2010 he was the recipient of the AMA/Sheth Foundation Award for long-standing contributions to marketing literature.
 In February 2013 Lusch was presented the AMA/Irwin/McGraw-Hill Distinguished Marketing Educator Award.

 David Schmidtz is Head of the Department of Political Economy & Moral Science.
 He is Kendrick Professor of Philosophy (College of Social and Behavioral Sciences) and Eller Chair of Service-Dominant Logic (College of Management).
 In political philosophy, the U of Arizona is peer-ranked #1 in the world.
 Arizona is the only school listed in Group 1.
 (The schools listed in Group 2 are Brown, Harvard, LSE, NYU, Oxford, Princeton, Toronto, Michigan, and Virginia.)
 He is author of Rational Choice and Moral Agency (Princeton Press, 1995) Elements of Justice (Cambridge Press, 2006), Person, Polis, Planet (Oxford Press, 2008), and is editor-in-chief of the journal Social Philosophy & Policy (Cambridge Press), which has the largest paid circulation among philosophy journals in the western hemisphere.
 As of 2017, his essays have been republished 88 times in textbooks and scholarly anthologies, and translated into 13 languages.
 His 15 doctoral students so far have all gone on to faculty positions and have themselves published many books with major presses.
 He served on the editorial boards of Economics & Philosophy (2003-2013) and Environmental Ethics (2004-2014).